Mirror-Tang/Account-abstraction-coding-security-library/README.md

 Linkedin：https://www.linkedin.com/in/mt2/

 ## Audit of EntryPoint smart contract
-The entry point contract will need to be very heavily audited and formally verified, because it will serve as a central trust point for all ERC-4337.
-In total, this architecture reduces auditing and formal verification load for the ecosystem, because the amount of work that individual accounts have to do becomes much smaller (they need only verify the validateUserOp function and its “check signature, increment nonce and pay fees” logic) and check that other functions are msg.sender == ENTRY_POINT gated (perhaps also allowing msg.sender == self), but it is nevertheless the case that this is done precisely by concentrating security risk in the entry point contract that needs to be verified to be very robust.
+The entry point contract will need to be very heavily audited and formally verified, because it will serve as a central trust point for all [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337).
+In total, this architecture reduces auditing and formal verification load for the ecosystem, because the amount of work that individual accounts have to do becomes much smaller (they need only verify the <span style="color:green;">validateUserOp</span> function and its “check signature, increment nonce and pay fees” logic) and check that other functions are msg.sender == ENTRY_POINT gated (perhaps also allowing msg.sender == self), but it is nevertheless the case that this is done precisely by concentrating security risk in the entry point contract that needs to be verified to be very robust.

 Verification would need to cover two primary claims (not including claims needed to protect paymasters, and claims needed to establish p2p-level DoS resistance):